Delooping the functor calculus tower: Introduction

-Let $\calO_\partial(D^m)$ be the category of open subsets of $D^m$ containing the boundary $\partial D^m$.
-For any contravariant functor $F\colon \calO_\partial(D^m)\to Top$ to topological spaces, that sends isotopy equivalences to weak homotopy equivalences, the functor calculus assigns a {\it Taylor tower} of polynomial approximations to $F$:

 We say that the tower~\eqref{eq_tower} {\it converges to $F$} (or simply {\it converges}) if the natural map $F\to T_\infty F$ to the limit of the tower is a weak equivalence of functors (by this we mean objectwise weak equivalence).
 In practice we are usually concerned with the convergence of the Taylor tower~\eqref{eq_tower} evaluated on $U=D^m$.
+To study the space $\Map_\partial^\SS(D^m,D^n)$, we consider the functor $\Map_\partial^\SS(-,D^n)$ assigning to $U\in\calO_\partial(D^m)$